Databricks: per-user authentication (U2M OAuth)¶

 -

-Create the integration in DataHub.
+Finish the integration in Datahub.

 - Save.
 The integration is now ready for users to consent.